tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 ##########################

 Version 3.48 Goals
-- Refactor module architecture

-- IDEA: Full separation on interpreter() and cmd_execute()
+- sets and gets for rest of class definitions

 ##########################